luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Use `afplot regions` to plot the single region as a histogram or scatter plot.

-Provide on VCF per command and run in a for loop.
+Provide on VCF per command > gives one plot output.
+R155C_all_samples.vcf
+R191Q_all_samples.vcf

 ####  prepare .txt output from VCF with allele frequencies